top of page

 about

 Emma Bugg (b.
-1981, lutruwita/Tasmania) is a contemporary jeweller known for fusing traditional metalsmithing with emerging technologies, speculative storytelling, and unconventional materials.
-With over fourteen years of experience, she creates work that bridges the personal and political, the physical and digital—transforming jewellery into layered, interactive experiences.
+1981, lutruwita/Tasmania) is a contemporary jeweller, artist, and futurist who reimagines connection through storytelling objects and tech-infused craft.
+Her practice merges traditional metalsmithing with unconventional materials and emerging technologies, embedding NFC tags, QR codes, and AI to create jewellery that carries memory, message, and meaning.
+With more than fourteen years of experience, she creates work that bridges the personal and philosphical, the physical and digital.

 Galleries and Stockists: